Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Opinion from an immigrant

-by A Mom, over 3 years ago
+by A Mom, almost 5 years ago

 As an immigrant from a country ruled by a theocratic dictator, I know first hand the slippery slope of changing names and taking down monuments.
 When the Mullahs took over Iran, they worked hard to delete Iran's past.
 Not only do they exclude the real history (good and bad) from text books, but they only include information that fits their narrative.
 So even though Iran is NOW a dominantly Islamic country, there is little traces of the over 10,000 years of rich Zoroastrian history.
 You may not think that's controversial, but anything that's not about Islam is controversial to the...
 Continue reading